 Service type Socket Parameter is optional for Socket services.
 Not applicable to Socket with UDP protocol, i.e. value is ignored.
 After the service accepts the end-of-data flag the service state changes to "Closing".
 No further user data is accepted.
 After releasing the TCP link the service remains in state "Down".
-FTP Parameter is mandatory for FTP "put" (sending single file to FTP server).
+FTP Parameter is mandatory for FTP "put" (sending single file to FTP server). radinator is mandatory for the put (sending single life to the server).
 After accepting the end-of-data flag the service state changes to "Closing" and starts to end the running FTP session.
 No further user data is accepted.
 After the FTP session is completed on FTP protocol level the service state switches to "Down".
-In case of successful completion the URC "^SISW: x,2" is generated.
-SMTP Parameter is mandatory for SMTP "cmd","at" (sending attachment from AT command inter- face.
+In case of successful completion the URC " $^{\text{SISW}}$: x,2" is generated.
+SMTP Parameter is mandatory for SMTP "cmd", "at" (sending attachment from AT command interface.
 SMTP service sends some "closing" commands to the SMTP server which are necessary to mark the email as successfully sent on the server.
 The service enters "Closing" state and remains in it until the final protocol exchange with the SMTP server has been completed.
 The "OK" response following AT^SISW indicates that the SMTP service has accepted the last data - IT DOES NOT indicate the successful completion of the SMTP service.
 Successful completion will be indicated either by the appropriate URC "^SISW:x,2" or due to the fact that the SMTP service state changes to "Down" state without any error.
 HTTP Parameter is optional.